Queen Kome Adheke Wins Miss Progress International Human Rights In Italy | Leadership Newspaper

 She also called on the government to support her project so that many lives could be touched , urging the youths to believe in themselves.

-Also adding her voice, the founder/president Miss Peace Nigeria and national director, Miss Progress International, Italy, Mrs Lauretta Achumume (Queen Mother), who double as mentor and sponsor of the girls explained that the trip to Italy was fulfilling and Nigeria was well represented.
+Also adding her voice, the founder/president Miss Peace Nigeria and national director, Miss Progress International, Italy, Mrs Lauretta Achudume (Queen Mother), who double as mentor and sponsor of the girls explained that the trip to Italy was fulfilling and Nigeria was well represented.

 “I’m so excited because we won this title ,Miss Progress International Human Rights In Italy.
 This would give her the opportunity to carryout her pet project which is on gender based violence.
 And I want to encourage organisations and the government to support her because this is a laudable project that I believe would have a role to play in nation building.
 For me this is my own way of giving back to the society.
 I call on everyone to support her so that the country can be a better place for all of us.”